ims-systems-00/ims-kb/docs/General Information/Risk Management/adding_risks.md

 For **Clinical** risks, you must first choose the **Business Function** you are assigning the clinical risk to.
 The business function selector is a drop-down menu from which you can select from the business functions your organisation has created.

 From here, assign the risk to an `Asset` and give the risk a `Risk Title` along with the `Description` of the risk.
-Select the `Risk owner`, the team member who is responsible for the mitigation, acceptance or escalation of the risk.
+Select the `Risk owner`, the team member who is responsible for the mitigation, acceptance, or escalation of the risk.

-Next you must select the `likelihood` and `consequence` of the risk.
+Next, you must select the `likelihood` and `consequence` of the risk.
 These can be given placeholder values prior to assessing the risk thoroughly, wherever necessary the details of a risk can be amended by [Modifying a Risk][].

 After completing the form, click `Add` to submit the risk to your organisation's **Clinical** Risk Management System.